bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

   ('Ipoh Coffee', 46, None),
   ('Rössle Sauerkraut', 45.6, 'Gai pâturage')]

-- What is the largest category (by number of unique products in it)?
+- What is the largest category (by number of unique products in it)?:
   -- [(69, None)]
-  -- NOTE: I did this because by in large, most had the category of 'None' and count won't accept that unless I count all the CategoryNames then subtract the  unique ones (i.e. non-null values), meaning that 69 had no category name.
+  -- NOTE: I did this because by in large, most had the category of 'None' and count won't accept that unless I count all the CategoryNames then subtract the  unique ones (i.e. non-null values), meaning that 69 had no category name.:

 - (*Stretch*) Who's the employee with the most territories?
-Use `TerritoryId` (not name, region, or other fields) as the unique identifier for territories.
+Use `TerritoryId` (not name, region, or other fields) as the unique identifier for territories.:
-  -- [('King', 'Robert', 10)]
+  -- [('95060', 10)]

 ### Part 4 - Questions (and your Answers)